amusecode/amuse/doc/tutorial/gravitational_dynamics_code.rst

 ====================================

-In the previous tutorial we have seen how to create an AMUSE interface to a c++ or a Fortran code from scratch.
+In the previous tutorial we have seen how to create an AMUSE interface to a C++ or a Fortran code from scratch.
 In this tutorial, we will expand on this with a number of additional features.
 We will do this through the implementation of a simple gravitational dynamics code.

-As this tutorial deals only with features of the Python interface, we restrict our legacy code example to c++.
+As this tutorial deals only with features of the Python interface, we restrict our legacy code example to C++.
 The concepts described can just as easily be applied to an interface to a Fortran code.

 We will also assume that we are working with the same environment settings as in